yaoshipu/akslabs/README.md

-# Azure Kubernetes ServiceLabs
+# Azure Kubernetes Service Labs

-This is a set of scripts and tools use to generate a docker image that will have the l200labs binary used to evaluate your AKS troubleshooting skill.
+This is a set of scripts and tools use to generate a lab cluster used to evaluate your AKS troubleshooting skill.

 ## prerequisites